-Hazel Ann B. Gumera is an associate in the Barkett Law’s Real Estate Transactions, Eminent Domain, and Land Use and Zoning practices.
-She focuses her real estate practice on representing buyers, sellers and commercial lenders in real estate transactions, and landowners and businesses in eminent domain litigation.
+Hazel Ann B. Gumera is an associate in Barkett Law’s Real Estate Transactions, Eminent Domain, and Land Use and Zoning practices.
+She focuses her real estate practice on representing buyers, sellers, and commercial lenders, landlords, and tenants in real estate transactions, and condemning authorities, landowners and businesses in eminent domain litigation.

 During law school, Hazel worked at NYLAG’s Housing Project, representing tenants in Housing Court, and at the New York City Department of Buildings (DOB).
 At the DOB, she represented the Department at administrative hearings regarding building and construction code violations, and drafted the Department’s responses to violation appeals.
 Prior to law school, Hazel was a commercial litigation paralegal at Paul, Weiss, Rifkind, Wharton & Garrison LLP in their New York City office.

-Hazel is licensed to practice law in Florida, New York and Georgia.
+Hazel is licensed to practice law and in good standing in Florida, New York, and Georgia.

 Hazel attended New York Law School, where she obtained her Juris Doctorate, and was selected as an Associate of the Center for Real Estate Studies.
 Hazel attended the University of Virginia and received a Bachelor of Arts in Sociology.